Thelukepet/course/background/sbt.md

 The result is a `jar` file that we can execute on `hathi` using Spark's `spark-submit` command:

 ```
-spark-submit --master yarn --deploy-mode cluster /hathi-client/spark-1.6.1-bin-hadoop2.6/rubigdata/target/scala-2.10/rubigdataapp_2.10-1.0.jar
+spark-submit --master yarn --deploy-mode cluster /hathi-client/spark/rubigdata/target/scala-2.11/rubigdataapp_2.11-1.0.jar
 ```

+_First inspect the
-(_Do not forget to first inspect the [`RUBigDataApp.scala` code](rubigdata/src/main/scala/org/rubigdata/RUBigDataApp.scala.txt),
+[`RUBigDataApp.scala` code](rubigdata/src/main/scala/org/rubigdata/RUBigDataApp.scala.txt),
-so you know what to expect as output!_)
+so you know what to expect as output!_

-Follow the Spark application's output by opening the URL that is given on `stdout` (this URL looks like `http://head05.hathi.surfsara.nl:8088/proxy/application_1458320004153_68201/`).
+Follow the Spark application's output by opening the URL that is given on `stdout` (this URL looks like `http://head05.hathi.surfsara.nl:8088/proxy/application_1486393309284_11065/`).

 While the application runs, you will see the already familiar Spark UI (visible in standalone mode at `localhost:4040`); once the application is finished, you get a summary page, from which you can inspect the logs.